 Role Of Marketing Intermediaries in The Marketing Process

-- Role of marketing intermediaries is very important in the marketing process.
-They help in creating and maintaining the market for the products and services.
+Marketing intermediaries help in creating and maintaining the market for the products and services.
 Marketing intermediaries are those organizations which help in promotion, distribution and selling of the products and services.
 They play a very important role in the marketing mix of any company.

-- Marketing intermediaries play an important role in the marketing process by connecting potential buyers with sellers.
+Intermediaries are important in the marketing process because they connect potential buyers with sellers.
 They act as a communication link between the two parties and provide a wide range of products and services that can help improve the economy.
 Marketing intermediaries also help to provide feedback about products and services to the buyers and sellers.
 This information can be used to improve the quality of the products and services.
 Marketing intermediaries can also help to promote and sell products and services through their marketing efforts.
 This can help to increase the sales of the products and services, and improve the economy.

 Types of Marketing Intermediaries In The Marketing Process